Should You Stick to Your Goals or Change Them Midway? The Power of Commitment and Patience

 3. The ‘Magic’ Happens When You Stick to It

 Sticking to a goal creates momentum.
-When you consistently put in the work, unexpected help, new opportunities, and better ways to achieve your goal start to appear.
-For example, an entrepreneur working on a startup may struggle in the first few months, but after consistent effort, they may suddenly find an investor or a breakthrough idea that transforms their business.
+When you consistently put in the work, unexpected help starts to appear.
+New opportunities emerge.
+Better ways to achieve your goal also become possible.
+For example, an entrepreneur working on a startup may struggle in the first few months.
+However, after consistent effort, they may suddenly find an investor.
+Alternatively, they may come up with a breakthrough idea that transforms their business.

 4. You Start Believing in Yourself Only When Results Show Up

 Confidence grows when you see progress.
-If you keep changing goals, you won’t stay in one place long enough to experience those small wins that build self-belief.
-Once you start seeing even minor results—whether it’s weight loss, skill improvement, or financial growth—you will be motivated to keep going.
+If you keep changing goals, you won’t be in one place long enough.
+You need time to experience those small wins that build self-belief.
+Once you start seeing even minor results, you will be motivated to keep going.
+Whether it’s weight loss, skill improvement, or financial growth, these results encourage you.

 The Ideal Timeframe for Goals